jbatarse1/Robo_Advisor_AWS/README.md

 The following installation must be performed before running the program.
 It include:

-Use the following AWS services, which you’ll need to set up before starting to work on the learning activities:
+Use the following AWS services, which you’ll need to set up:

-AWS Identity and Access Management (IAM)

 Amazon Lex

 Amazon Lambda

 ## Usage

-To run this application, create a clone on the local desktop.
-Then, initiate your AWS account.
+To review this applicationm results, initiate the QT movie clicks for demonstration.

 ## Contributors